Silver Falls State Park

 Trail allows: Dogs are ONLY allowed on the Rim Trail, they are NOT allowed on the Canyon Trail.

-Silver Falls State Park is one of the most popular destinations in Oregon.
-There is an amazing loop trail called the Trail of Ten Falls, which is 8.6 miles long and takes you through some large old growth forest, and down to ten waterfalls.
+Silver Falls State Park is one of the most popular destinations in Oregon and offers an amazing loop trail known by the name of the Trail of Ten Falls.
+This 8.6 mile hike takes you by ten waterfalls and through a large old growth forest.

-If you do the hike counter clock-wise, you will first walk 1.8 miles on the Rim Trail. *Dogs are only allowed on the Rim Trail, NOT on the Canyon Trail.
-On this portion of the Rim Trail, you will see amazing old growth trees that are very large.
-After the 1.8 miles, you will come to Winter Falls.
+If you do the hike counter clockwise, you will first walk 1.8 miles on the Rim Trail. *Dogs are only allowed on the Rim Trail, NOT on the Canyon Trail so please keep your eyes on the signs.
+On this portion of the Rim Trail, you will see very large old growth trees.
+After the 1.8 miles, you will come to Winter Falls (134 ft. tall).
 To view this waterfall you have to go .2 miles down a steep path.
-This path can be extremely icy and slippery in the winter time.
-At the bottom of Winter Falls is a bridge, so if you didn't want to hike the whole loop because it is too long, you can make it shorter by crossing this bridge.
+This path can be icy and slippery in the winter time if temperatures are around freezing, so please be careful.
+At the bottom of Winter Falls is a bridge, so if you didn't want to hike the entire loop because it is too long, you can make it shorter by crossing this bridge.
 If you do so, you will not see Upper North Falls, North Falls and Twin Falls.

-Once you have viewed Winter Falls, you will continue on the Rim Trail for another mile.
+Once you have viewed Winter Falls, you will go back up to the Rim Trail and continue for another mile.
 The trail starts to head downhill a little bit, and you can see and hear North Falls in the distance roaring through the trees.
-You will see North Falls parking area, which is much smaller than the South Falls main parking area.
+You will see the North Falls parking area, which is much smaller than the South Falls main parking area.
 Here you can use the restroom if needed since there is no other place to go during this hike.
-Head .2 miles over to see Upper North Falls, and then head back and down to the Canyon Trail.
+Head 0.2 miles over to see Upper North Falls (65 ft. tall), and then head back and down to the Canyon Trail.

 |

-After Twin Falls you will see the bridge that completes the shorter 5 mile loop, and then you will see Middle North Falls.
-This is another waterfall that you have to take a short path down to see, and you can also walk behind it until the small trail dead ends on the other side.
+After Twin Falls you will see the bridge that completes the shorter 5 mile loop, and then you will see Middle North Falls (106 ft. tall).
+This is another waterfall that you have to take a short path down to see up close and you can also walk behind it until the small trail dead ends on the other side of the falls.
 This trail is very narrow and the waterfall is a very wide curtain shape, so you will get wet on this one.
 You certainly don't have to go behind this waterfall, but it is a cool experience.
-The views of Middle North Falls when you are leaving it, are pretty spectacular!
+The views of Middle North Falls when you are leaving it, are pretty spectacular, so don’t forget to turn around a few times as you’re heading down the trail!

-Overall, this hike is recommend for every age group and experience level.
-It is pretty easy, even though the hike is 8.5 miles long.
+This loop hike is recommended for every age group and experience level.
+It is very easy, even though the hike is 8.6 miles long.
 You can choose to skip 3 waterfalls and do the shorter 5 mile loop, by crossing over the bridge at Winter Falls.
-This hike really shows off Oregon's diverse beauty, and with the trail being so well maintained, it allows you to look around and take it all in.
+This hike really shows off Oregon's beauty, and with the trail being so easy and well maintained, it allows you to look around and take it all in.

 Directions: